olivoil/NodeBDD/README.md

 + Example unit tests
 + Figure out how to make should.js work in the browser, then replace jasmine by mocha
 + Setup performance tests
++ Setup test coverage reporting
++ Browser Interface for all test reporting